Madeline J. Hebert

 Research Interests:

-• Interpersonal and institutional factors that impact LGBTQ+ youth well-being
+• Interpersonal and interpersonal factors that impact spiritual and mental health

 • Dual Religious and LGBTQ+ identity development and outcomes